AnahitStepanyan/color_lines/README.md

 # Color Lines

 Color Lines game created with JavaScript
+This is my first game
-To find the path I used the Wave algoritm
+To find the path of ball I used the Wave algoritm

-In the future I'm gonna add some flexibility for playing on phones hope You will like it :)
+hope You will like it :)

 game demo -> https://anahitstepanyan.github.io/color_lines/